Animal cognition: Visual search and attentional priming

 Another way to produce attentional priming in search is to provide an advance signal that is associated with the target.
 For example, if a person hears a song sparrow he or she may be predisposed to detect a song sparrow in a shrub, or among other birds.
 A number of experiments have reproduced this effect in animal subjects.

 Still other experiments have explored nature of stimulus factors that affect the speed and accuracy of visual search.
 For example, the time taken to find a single target increases as the number of items in the visual field increases.
-This rise in RT is steep if the distracters are similar to the target, less steep if they are dissimilar, and may not occur if the distracters are very different from the target in form or color.
+This rise in reaction time is steep if the distracters are similar to the target, less steep if they are dissimilar, and may not occur if the distracters are very different from the target in form or color.